What's the Flavor?

-What's the Flavor? is the third album by the American rapper Young MC, released in 1993 via Capitol Records.
-It was his final album for a major record label.
+What's the Flavor? is the third studio album by the American rapper Young MC, released in 1993 via Capitol Records.
+It was his final studio album for a major record label.

 Production

 The album was produced by Ali Shaheed Muhammad, Young MC, and Beetle.

 Critical reception

 Entertainment Weekly concluded that "Young strings the words together nimbly enough, but they never come to life."
 USA Today noted that "the album ranges in style from [A Tribe Called] Quest's hard-core sound to soft pop, cool jazz and dancehall reggae."
 The Indianapolis Star determined that Young's "personality was formed by TV commercials, which can make for some fun, but his pointlessness dominates an otherwise energetic dose of hip-hop, jazz and funk."

 AllMusic deemed the album "agreeable and likeable, with only a couple of embarrassing tracks."